jeticg/Evangelion-Uebersicht-Widget/README.md

 10. Vocal notice on alerts.
 Default is OFF, turn it on by setting config.Voice to true

 Special features
+* Update button displayed when new version is out
 * Alarm system, triggers when CPU usage is too high or battery drops to below 20% without charging
 * Empty your trash bin by clicking the trash cell
 * Open up a volume by clicking it